 Dry Fit the Door Before Gluing

-Before applying glue, it is best to dry fit the panels and door completely to make sure everything will fit.
-Because, after you apply the glue, you’ll have only 15 minutes to work with the door before it starts to set.
+Before applying glue, it is best to dry-fit the panels and door to ensure everything will fit.
+Because after you use the glue, you’ll have only 15 minutes to work with the door before it starts to set.

-While hard to see in the picture, note the pencil marks on the rail ends that match up to marks on the door stiles to indicate where the centers will line up during gluing.
+While hard to see in the picture, note the pencil marks on the rail ends matching marks on the door stiles to indicate where the centers will line up during gluing.

 Gluing the Barn Door

-There is nothing a woodworker likes less than wood glue on a finished surface.
-And, that is closely followed by having to fix a door panel that split because it was glued to the door rails and stiles.
+A woodworker likes nothing less than wood glue on a finished surface.
+And that is closely followed by fixing a door panel that split because it was glued to the door rails and stiles.

 The solution?

-When gluing your door remember the door rail (and stile, if you have vertical dividers) need enough glue to hold a joint, but no excess glue that creeps into the door panel.
+When gluing your door, remember the door rail (and stile, if you have vertical dividers) need enough glue to hold a joint but no excess adhesive that creeps into the door panel.

-Note the picture above where the glue is intentionally applied to the center of the rail ends.
-Some could argue for more glue, but I have yet to have a door fail on a glue joint.
+Note the picture above, where the glue is intentionally applied to the center of the rail ends.
+Some could argue for more adhesive, but I have not had a door fail on a glue joint.

 Assemble and Clamp

-While assembling the door I like to have it balance on edge.
-But for clamping, I’ll lay it flat and use two bar clamps (one to a side) to apply even pressure on the joints.
+While assembling the door, I like to have it balanced on edge.
+But I’ll lay it flat for clamping and use two bar clamps (one to a side) to apply even pressure on the joints.

 During clamping, keep an eye out for any glue that is compressed onto the edges of the rails and stiles.